menu

 Real Estate Prices & Overview

-McDonough East is a suburban neighborhood (based on population density) located in McDonough, Georgia.
+McDonough East is a rural neighborhood (based on population density) located in McDonough, Georgia.

-McDonough East real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
+McDonough East real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the McDonough East neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics